A shift in approach between Business Intelligence and Data Analytics

 Unfortunately, a strong BI function does not guarantee a smooth transition from the realm of description to prediction.
 This is due partly to a fundamental shift in the way skills are approached between standard implementations of the two levels of analytical maturity.
 Even at the height of the BI centered approach, the heavy reliance on IM/IT professionals described previously created issues of scalability.
 IM/IT teams were often hard pressed to keep up with the demand for new views.
 Predictive Analytics approaches encourage iteration and experimentation, which results in an influx of demands when maintaining the traditional BI model.
 This influx makes it almost impossible for IM/IT teams to keep up with the requests without a significant, and possibly ill-advised, increase in resources.
 To address this resource demand issue, many organizations at or beyond the second level of maturity have instituted a self-service DA model.
 The challenge that has existed for sometime now across all sectors is a critical skills gap between IM/IT professionals and traditionally program analysts.
 This challenge is a major limiting factor when it comes to implementing higher maturity levels of analytics within any organization.

 At this point, the idea of the Data Scientist as the solution to this challenge is well established.
 Unfortunately, these individuals remain in short supply.
 Organizations will need to find more creative ways of addressing this skills gap if increasing DA maturity is an immediate goal.
 This should include encouraging and supporting existing analysts to develop enough skills to get by with less direct assistance from IM/IT.
+Understanding Tableau vs Power BI can also be a great way to improve the skill gap for more productivity.
 Thanks to the explosion of interest in DA, a plethora of learning and development resources are available to help analysts build the skills they need.
 The strategy for filling the skills gap should also include more deliberate approaches to team composition.
 If the skills necessary cannot be found in one person, it can often be much easier to build a team that checks off all the boxes.
 IM/IT will increasingly become a coordinator and facilitator as these skills find themselves more and more imbedded in the program areas.
 Although this shift will be a challenge for the program areas, the end result should allow for much more meaningful analysis.
 Allowing the subject matter experts greater control of the analysis approach should lead to better findings than concentrating analysis expertise in a group that has no context for the data they work with.

 Jason Lewis, “2018 Planning Guide for Data and Analytics” (Gartner, 2017), 3-4.